-Peabody is No. 1 in the Midwest, shipping about 30 million tons of coal annually from Illinois and Indiana mines to electricity generators and industrial customers throughout the region.
+Peabody ships about 25 million tons of coal annually from Illinois and Indiana mines to electricity generators and industrial customers throughout the region.

 The company operates multiple underground and surface mines throughout the Illinois Basin, the fastest-growing coal-producing region in the United States.